Credential Evaluation with IQAS

 When applying for IQAS credential evaluation, you must provide all documents in English.
 Any educational documents not in English or French must be translated before submission.

-You must upload the translated documents to the IQAS application portal.
+• You must upload the translated documents to the IQAS application portal.

-If your documents are coming from your institution, they must be translated and the translation added to the sealed envelope when they are sent to IQAS in Canada.
+• Translations submitted with sealed institutional transcripts must be included inside the sealed envelope when they are sent to IQAS in Canada.

 Request a free quote to get certified translations for IQAS assessment documents.